-Cerys Matthews MBE is a musician, author, broadcaster and festival owner: The Good Life Experience.
+Cerys Matthews is a musician, author, broadcaster and festival owner: The Good Life Experience.

-She is a DJ on BBC World Service and BBC 6 music where she programmes and hosts an award winning weekly show.
+She is a DJ on BBC Radio 2 and BBC 6 Music where she programmes and hosts an award-winning weekly show.

-Her self produced album of traditional Welsh songs, ‘Tir’ is the biggest selling Welsh language album of the past ten years, the second volume, ‘Hullabaloo’ followed in 2013.
+Her self produced album of traditional Welsh songs, ‘Tir’ is the biggest selling Welsh language album of the past ten years.

 For more information please contact: